turingschool/curriculum/source/projects/store_engine/store_engine_evaluation_story_1.markdown

         * Given I have checked out with the product <product name>
         * And I have entered in my address and credit card info
         * When I purchase the order
-        * Then I should see an order summary page
+        * Then I should either see an order summary page or see a notice with a link to the order summary page
         * And I should see the order status as "paid"
         * And I should see the order total as <dollar amount>